crate/cloud-tutorials/docs/cloud-monitoring.rst

 ================

-This tutorial demonstrates how you can monitor your CrateDB Cloud cluster using the exposed Prometheus metrics.
+This tutorial demonstrates how you can monitor your CrateDB Cloud cluster using the exposed Prometheus metrics endpoint.

 The visualization tool `Grafana`_ is used with `Prometheus`_ to scrape the API endpoint that exposes metrics and visualize them.
 The